 - You could snack on a protein/fibre rich snack bar either just before or during your exam – I recommend Bounce Balls, Pulsin Bars or some mixed nuts with dried fruit

 - Drink plenty of water.
 You might want to add in an effervescent multi vitamin such as EmergenC sachet.
-These contain B Vitamins which is great way to get an energy boost and may help improve mood.
+These contain B Vitamins, which are a great way to get an energy boost and may help improve mood.

 Specific supplements and nutrients may be helpful if are particularly anxious or need more support with focus and concentration.

-- For advanced supplement support you could consider Wild Nutrition Cognitive Connect.
-This food grown supplement contains vitamins, minerals, amino acids and herbs, expertly formulated to support the body’s own production of important neurotransmitters involved in mood, cognitive and behavioural health, especially at times of high demand.
-An alternative is Higher Nature Concentration Support which is designed with nutrients to help focus on those long days of revision.
+- For advanced supplement support you could consider Higher Nature Concentration Support which is designed with nutrients to help focus on those long days of revision.

 - Magnesium.
 As well as research with regards to sleep, magnesium is a cofactor in over 300 of the processes in the body.
 It has been associated with an improvement in mood and energy.
 Magnesium can be absorbed in through the skin and also taken in capsule form.
 Our supplement recommendation is Viridian High Potency Magnesium which is a blend of three types of magnesium in a one a day dose.

-If you are considering taking any supplements please call and speak to our nutrition team first.
-You can contact Jo, Tricia or Gemma on 0161 439 9856.
-Supplements may interact with other medications and there may be reasons why they are not right for you – always check with your GP.Good Luck !
+If you are considering taking any supplements, please call and speak to our nutrition team first.
+You can contact us on 0161 439 9856.
+Supplements may interact with other medications and there may be reasons why they are not right for you – always check with your GP.Good Luck!

 Amaranth 19 Bramhall Lane South, Bramhall, SK7 1AL.
 0161 439 9856